MONEI/Shopify-api-node/README.md

   string that specifies the API key of the app.
 This option must be used in conjunction with the `password` option and is mutually exclusive with the `accessToken` option.
-- `password` - Required for private apps - A string that specifies the private app password.
+- `password` - Required for [private][generate-private-app-credentials] apps -
+  A string that specifies the private app password.
 This option must be used in conjunction with the `apiKey` option and is mutually exclusive with the `accessToken` option.
 - `accessToken` - Required for public apps - A string representing the permanent [OAuth 2.0][oauth] access token.
 This option is mutually exclusive with the `apiKey` and `password` options.